-Indexing in a given year for pensions with an effective date on or after August 1, 2006, as well as those of existing pensioners who opted for the new indexing arrangement, depends on the funding level of the Plan.
+For a given year, indexing for pensions with an effective date on or after August 1, 2006, as well as those of existing pensioners who opted for the same indexing arrangement, depends on the funding level of the Plan.
 If the funding level as at December 31 of the preceding fiscal year is less than 90%, no indexing will be provided.
+Additionally, when the funding level is less than 90% and indexing is not provided, the Province is to make a special contribution to the Plan determined by the actuary, based on the actuarial present value of the foregone indexing.
 At a funding level of between 90% and 100%, indexing may be granted at 50% of the increase in the 12-month average CPI up to a maximum of 6%, at the discretion of the Board of Trustees.